INF800/qgis_segment_anything/README.md

 This work would not have been possible without the introductory youtube videos by [Rob](https://www.youtube.com/watch?v=GccxvQ1ypbc&list=PLNGJFYgJ43Vo2P9Q8TWf7_ApmFDTiW9Ku).

+For Developers:

+- Application name for UI design: Qt Designer with QGIS 2.28.15 custom wighets
+- Application name for opening plugin: QGIS 2.28.15 Firenze
+- Dev plugin with QGIS to reload code and UI changes: Plugin Reloader by Borys Jurgiel
+- Sample Data: Available in `./sample_data` directory

 ---
 Text auto-generator from plugin builder: